developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 ## 🚀 How do function expressions and function declarations differ in terms of hoisting? ✅

-both declaration is fully hoisted means the funtion is moved to top of its scope along with its defination. but funtion expression is partially hoisted. it hoist only veriable not a funtion. if the variable is declear with var and you try to console it before initialization it will print undefined but with const and let we will get Refrence error.
+Both declaration is fully hoisted means the function is moved to the top of its scope along with its definition.
+But function expression is partially hoisted.
+It hoists only a variable, not a function.
+If the variable is declared with var and you try to console it before initialization, it will print undefined, but with const and let, we will get a ReferenceError.

 ## 🚀 What are the different types of scopes in JavaScript? ✅